 Consumers want to know what the latest games are, where they can find them, and why they should leave their consoles and couches to spend money in your facility.
 Trading up for the newest games—and capitalizing on marketing and social media tools that accompany them—is an excellent way to ensure a continuing flow of foot traffic into your game room.

 We live in a golden age of family entertainment centers.
 Evermore varied and fascinating arcade offerings, developed by different manufacturers and spanning dozens of completely different game categories, are constantly emerging to meet the demands of the burgeoning FEC marketplace.

-Most of your arcade games, after all—even those that are generating lower-income—carry plenty of value, and when you leverage that value against the cost of acquiring the latest equipment, you reduce your capital outlay and set yourself more affordably on the way to greater revenue.
-You can also take advantage of great finance and leasing programs that are available, which will help to keep your out-of-pocket spending minimal when working to refresh your room.
+Most of your arcade games, after all—even those that are generating lower income—carry plenty of value, and when you leverage that value against the cost of acquiring the latest equipment, you reduce your capital outlay and set yourself more affordably on the way to greater revenue.
+You can also take advantage of the great finance and leasing programs that are available, which will help to keep your out-of-pocket spending minimal when working to refresh your room.

-Sign up for our newsletter to be the first to hear about new releases, product promotions, updates and more!
+Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!

 Jonathan Betti is Senior Vice President of Sales & Business Development for Betson Enterprises.
 Jon and the Betson team are focused on providing customer-centric products and solutions for the location-based entertainment business.
 Jon is passionate about the arcade space and has worked with manufacturers to develop several successful game concepts.
 He is also a board member of the AAMA Charitable Foundation.